dynamitechetan/Windows-8/README.md

 App to Simulate Windows 8.1(PC) in Android. (alomst non-functional now)

 # How to Start
-1.Download or Clone the project in the android studio
+1.Download or Clone the project in the android studio<br>
-2. After the gradle build is complete rub the project
+2. After the gradle build is complete run the project<br>
-3. Its should run without erros
+3. Its should run without errors<br>
-4. Report issues on Github

 #Working Things
 1. Metro UI